 Choose the right form and enter your information online.
 Give correct information and try to avoid any typos of mistakes.
 If any of the information you have given in the application form does not comply with the information in the other required documents then your application might get rejected.
 Print the form and then sign it at the end.

 Depending on your purpose of application and nationality, and also the purpose of visit, the embassy or consulate will ask you to submit some certain documents, which will help the consular officer decide whether you should be issued a visa or not.
-You should keep in mind that if you do not comply to the German authorities’ requirements your application will be denied.

 Depending on the type of visa you are applying for, you will have to submit some extra supporting documents to prove the purpose behind your travel.